skulpt/skulpt/preface.rst

 teach functions in less than half the time that it previously took me, with better comprehension.

-Using Python has improved the effectiveness of our computer science program for all students.
-I see a higher general level of success and a lower level of frustration than I experienced during the two years I taught C++.
-I move faster with better results.
-More students leave the course with the ability to create meaningful programs and with the positive attitude toward the experience of programming that this engenders.
+Using Python improved the effectiveness of our computer science program for all students.
+I saw a higher general level of success and a lower level of frustration than I experienced teaching with either C++ or Java.
+I moved faster with better results.
+More students left the course with the ability to create meaningful programs and with the positive attitude toward the experience of programming that this engenders.